nikitazuevblago/Go-Notes/README.md

 - 🚀 Simple and intuitive interface
 - 📋 Create and manage multiple notes
-- ⌨️ Keyboard shortcuts support (Ctrl+N to create new note)
 - 💾 Automatic saving of notes
 - 🎨 Pleasant, eye-friendly color scheme
 - 📱 Responsive design that adapts to window size